Shrewsbury: Geology

 The town lies to the west of Haughmond Hill, a site where Precambrian rocks, some of the oldest rocks in the county can be found, and the town itself is sited on an area of largely Carboniferous rocks.
-A fault, the Hodnet Fault, starts approximately at the town and runs north-east into the Stoke-on-Trent area.
+A fault, the Hodnet Fault, starts near the town and runs north-east into the Stoke-on-Trent area.

 Climate

 The Quarry is often busy during spring and summer.

 The climate of Shrewsbury is similar to that of the rest of Shropshire, generally moderate.

-Rainfall averages 76 to 100 cm, influenced by being in the rainshadow of the Cambrian Mountains from warm, moist frontal systems of the Atlantic Ocean, which bring generally light precipitation in autumn and spring.
+Annual rainfall is typically 76 to 100 cm, influenced by being in the rainshadow of the Cambrian Mountains from warm, moist frontal systems of the Atlantic Ocean, which bring generally light precipitation in autumn and spring.
 The nearest weather station is at Shawbury, about 6.5 mi north-east of Shrewsbury town centre.
-The local topography, being that of a low-lying plain surrounded by higher ground to the west, south and east gives the Shrewsbury area its own microclimate – the absolute maximum at Shawbury of 34.9 °C and absolute minimum of -25.2 °C represents the largest temperature range of any individual weather station in the British Isles – although the maximum range of average temperatures tends to peak to the south-east of the Shrewsbury area, particularly in the south-east midlands, inland East Anglia and inland south-east England.
+The local topography, being that of a low-lying plain surrounded by higher ground to the west, south and east gives the Shrewsbury area its own microclimate – the absolute maximum at Shawbury of 34.9 °C and absolute minimum of -25.2 °C represents the largest temperature range of any individual weather station in the British Isles – although the maximum range of average temperatures tends to peak to the south-east of the Shrewsbury area, particularly in the south-east Midlands, inland East Anglia and inland south-east England.
 In an average year, the warmest day is 28.4 °C, giving a total of 8.9 days of 25.1 °C or above.
 The absolute maximum of 34.9 °C was recorded in August 1990.

 Conversely, the coldest night of the year typically falls to -9.6 °C – in total 61.7 air frosts are recorded in an average year.
 The absolute minimum of -25.2 °C was recorded in 1981.

 Annual average rainfall averages around 650 mm, with over 1 mm falling on 124 days of the year.